volkanulker/HRMS_Project_Backend/README.md

+# HRMS
-- Backend of a Project about Human Resource Management System.
+* Backend of a Project about Human Resource Management System.
-- OOP and SOLID principles are implemented in that Backend structure.
+* OOP and SOLID principles are implemented in that Backend structure.
-- Multilayered Architecture is implemented.
+* Multilayered Architecture is implemented.
-- WEB API's are created.
+* WEB API's are created.

-Used Technologies:
+# Used Technologies:
-- Spring
+* Spring
-- PostgreSQL
+* PostgreSQL